Fraud and Error

 If the figures stack-up, hands up!

-If £130 million a year is invested in recovering (or at least trying to recover) £4 billion of ill-gotten gains, then the effort on the AIF estimate of £181 billion should equate to £1.3 billion a year to counter Public Sector fraud (and error).
-Imagine similar resources, £5.2 billion, aimed at investigating the Private Sector.
+If £130 million a year is invested in recovering (or at least trying to recover) £4 billion of ill-gotten gains, then a similar effort to recover£181 billion makes sense.
+Imagine similar resources being applied.
 It’s worth remembering that even if we only recovered a third of the money, that would be £60+ billion.

-One thing is clear.
-Assuming the AIF figures are correct, up to ten times the reported losses or £1,900 billion has been lost to criminality and incompetence since 2008 and, most likely, for decades before that.
+One thing is clear, if the AFI figures are correct, up to ten times the annual reported losses or £1,900 billion has been lost to criminality and incompetence in the last 10 years.

 Disgrace is an inadequate word

 Here we are, in a wealthy country with food-banks where 30% of our children (4,1 million) live in relative poverty.
-It’s important to realize that a significant portion of our future adult population may never be nourished properly or develop brains and physiques they have the potential for?
+My goodness, a significant portion of our future adult population may never be fed properly or develop to their full potential.

 I’m deeply concerned … we must do something positive and in line with the facts.
 Dissembling, incompetence and misorganisation from Westminster muddies water and misleads us all.